huynguy-db/arcion-docs/content/docs/source-setup/Mariadb.md

     ```YAML
     type: MARIADB

-    host: 127.0.0.1 #Replace 127.0.0.1 with your MariaDB server host
-    port: 3306 #Replace 3306 with the port number to connect to your MariaDB server

-    username: "replicant" #Replace replicant with your username that connects to your MariaDB server
-    password: "Replicant#123" #Replace Replicant#123 with the your user's password
+    host: HOSTNAME
+    port: PORT_NUMBER

+    username: "USERNAME"
+    password: "PASSWORD"

     slave-server-ids: [1]
     max-connections: 30 #Maximum number of connections replicant can open in MariaDB
     ```

+    Replace the following:
+    - *`HOSTNAME`*: the hostname of your MariaDB host
+    - *`PORT_NUMBER`*: the port number of the host
+    - *`USERNAME`*: a valid username that connects to your MariaDB server
+    - *`PASSWORD`*: the password associated with *`USERNAME`*.

-## V. Setup Filter Configuration
+## V. Set up Filter Configuration

 1. From ```$REPLICANT_HOME```, navigate to the filter configuration file:
     ```BASH
     vi filter/mariadb_filter.yaml
     ```

-2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below:
+2. According to your replication needs, specify the data that you need to replicate.
+Use the format of the following example:

     ```yaml
     allow:
-      #In this example, data of object type Table in the catalog tpch will be replicated
       catalog: "tpch"
       types: [TABLE]

-      #From database tpch, only the NATION, ORDERS, and PART tables will be replicated.
-      #Note: Unless specified, all tables in the database will be replicated
       allow:
         NATION:
-        #Within NATION, only the US and AUS columns will be replicated
         allow: ["US, AUS"]

         ORDERS:
-          #Within ORDERS, only the product and service columns will be replicated as long as they meet the condition o_orderkey < 5000
           allow: ["product", "service"]
           conditions: "o_orderkey < 5000"

-        PART: #All columns in the table PART will be replicated without any predicates
+        PART:
       ```

-      The following is a template of the format you must follow:
+      The preceding sample consists of the following elements:

+      - Data of object type `TABLE` in the catalog `tpch` will be replicated.
+      - From database `tpch`, only the `NATION`, `ORDERS`, and `PART` tables will be replicated.
+If you don't specify anything, all tables will be replicated.
+      - Within `NATION`, only the `US` and `AUS` columns will be replicated.
+      - From the `ORDERS` table, only the `product` and `service` columns will be replicated as long as they meet the condition you specified in `conditions`.
+      - Since the `PART` column doesn't specify any table, all of its tables will be replicated.

+      The preceeding sample follows the followig generic format.
+You must adhere to this format for specifying your filters.

       ```YAML
       allow:
         catalog: <your_catalog_name>
         types: <your_object_type>

         allow:
           <your_table_name>: